ITULahore-CFP/ITULahore-CFP-Fall2022-CE.github.io/index.md

 [Announcements](announcements.md){: .btn .btn-outline .fs-3 }
 {% endif %}

-## Computing Fundamentals & Programming CE
+## Computing Fundamentals & Programming

 This introductory course is aimed at the students with little or no programming experience, and it introduces students to the basics of computers and programming.
 On one hand they will learn basic topics of computing and usage, while on the other hand they will be exposed to programming language(s).
 By the end of course the student should be capable of programming in at least one programming language.